Factoring for Small Companies

 b) Discounts for early payments

 Improving collections helps ensure that clients pay their invoices on time.
-However, sometimes you need clients to pay in a few days rather than 30 to 60 days.
+However, you may need clients to pay in a few days rather than a few weeks.
 One strategy is to offer these clients an early payment discount in exchange for a quick payment.

 Most companies offer their clients a 2% discount if they pay in 10 days or less.
 Otherwise, the client has to pay in their usual 30 to 60 days.
 Although offering a 2% discount is common, it is not a rule.
 Some companies negotiate better terms with their clients and offer a lower discount.